Profile Picture

 Education

-• B.S. in Computer Science & Applied Mathematics
+B.S.
+Computer Science & Applied Mathematics and Statistics (double major), Mathematics minor

 Research Areas